dd32/td-gh-ex/readme.txt

 For more FAQs, visit https://catchthemes.com/frequently-asked-questions/

 == Changelog ==

+= 4.2.1 (Released: August 25, 2020) =
+* Updated: Menu JS updated as tiny Nav caused issue and is no longer supported

 = 4.2 (Released: August 20, 2020) =
 * Fix: WP 5.5 compatbility for jquery